petrakopic/rag/README.md

 ### Prerequisites
 - Python 3.8+
 - Docker (for Qdrant database)
-- Access to a ChatGPT API key (for the LLM model)
+- Access to a ChatGPT API key (for the LLM model), saved in the environment variable `OPENAI_API_KEY`

 ### Installation